Purdue-CS193/homework-0-hghankins/index.md

 - the instructers are far more approachable than professors
 - they aren't looking to make students drop out
 - it's only 50 minutes a week
-//if this doesn't let me comment I'm going to be very sad